ATLTVHEAD/Atltvhead-Gesture-Recognition-Bracer/README.md

 # Model Building
-As said in the TLDR, the ModelPipeline.py script, found in the Python_Scripts folder, will import all finalized data from the augmentation CSV, create 2 different models an LSTM and CNN, compare the models' performances, and save all models.
+As said in the TLDR, the ModelPipeline.py script, found in the Python_Scripts folder, will import all finalized data from the finalized CSVs, create 2 different models an LSTM and CNN, compare the models' performances, and save all models.
 Note the LSTM will not have a size optimized tflite model.